 Best Types of Wood for Picnic Tables

 Although you may like to make or buy a wooden picnic table, all wood does not make good picnic tables.
-For instance, pinewood is a poor choice for a picnic table as it lacks durability, and you can’t clean spills easily from its surface.
+For instance, pinewood is a poor choice for a picnic table as it lacks durability and will not hold up to the UV and exposure to the elements that an outdoor table needs to withstand.

 Therefore, taking pinewood as an example, most softwoods do not make suitable picnic tables.
 Hence, hardwood becomes the preferred choice.
 Let’s take a good look at some of the popular hardwoods that we use for making picnic tables: